Table of Contents

 Yoga Is Good for People With Arthritis

 Many people are concerned about exercising when they have a health condition.
 Yoga is good for people with arthritis, heart disease, high cholesterol, diabetes, high blood pressure, and for those who are pregnant.
 As with any activity, you may need to make adjustments based on your condition.

-WebMD says if you suffer from arthritis, it can help improve your strength and flexibility without putting too much stress on the joints.
+WebMD says if you suffer from arthritis, yoga can help improve your strength and flexibility without putting too much stress on the joints.
 They recommend talking with your doctor if you have heart problems, high blood pressure, or diabetes.
 Your doctor may recommend you avoid poses where you are upside down or that require too much balance.

 If you are pregnant, WebMD says yoga can keep you relaxed and strong throughout your pregnancy, but you should avoid poses that put pressure on your belly or lower back.
 They advise against any poses where you lie on your back after your first trimester.

 Yoga is not something you will learn in one class, but rather it is an ongoing physical and mental journey.
 There are some things you can do to make yoga a positive experience and to incorporate yoga into your everyday life.

 Goalcast recommends that you track your progress by writing down what you learn after each class, including the names of poses and any relevant terms your instructor uses in class.

 It is important to practice meditation daily as this will help clear your mind and improve your mental well-being.
 You should also practice pranayama or yogic breathing on a daily basis.
 As Goalcast notes, proper breathing oxygenates the body and reduces stress, helping you reap the holistic benefits of yoga.